Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 (*Tip – if it’s overcast outside, it becomes even more critical to get daylight.
 Instead of, say, 3-5 minutes of outdoor light, aim for 10-20*)

 Serotonin is ultimately derived from the amino acid tryptophan, so eating HIGH-PROTEIN, TRYPTOPHAN RICH FOODS – like turkey, chicken, and tuna – can be very helpful in raising tryptophan levels.
-If you’re ever feeling bad and you’re not sure why, consider eating some protein – it may help significantly.
+If you’re ever feeling sad and you’re not sure why, consider (in addition to drinking some water), eating some protein – it may help significantly.

 Another intervention that boosts serotonin, which we will mention again in connection with other neurotransmitters, is PHYSICAL TOUCH.
 Getting a hug from someone you care about – or cuddling your pet – are, in fact, serotonergic (they release serotonin).

 In addition to DAYLIGHT, EXERCISE, PROTEIN, and PHYSICAL TOUCH, one of the most powerful ways to raise serotonin (if you are clinically short in it) is through an SSRI – Selective Serotonin Re-uptake Inhibitor.
 SSRIs are antidepressant medications that require a prescription.
 If you suspect you may benefit from an SSRI, please see a doctor or psychiatrist.

 These are the most powerful serotonin boosting methods I know.
 If you still want other interventions, try this: